ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Introduction

 \subsection{Paper organization}

 In Section~\ref{sec:preliminaries}, we introduce the necessary notation and preliminaries.
-Section~\ref{sec:home} deals with the fundamental properties of HOPE and HOME.
-In Section~\ref{sec:on diff}, we investigate on the differentiability and weak smoothness of HOME.
-Section~\ref{sec:itsopt} introduces the ItsOPT framework and describes HiPPA and Boosted HiPPA together with their convergence analysis.
+Section~\ref{sec:itsopt} introduces the ItsOPT framework and deals with the fundamental properties of HOPE and HOME.
+Section~\ref{sec:boosted} describes HiPPA and Boosted HiPPA together with their convergence analysis.
 Section~\ref{sec:numerical} demonstrates the application of our algorithms to robust low-rank matrix recovery.
 We summarize, extend, and discuss the implications and limitations of our results in Section~\ref{sec:disc}.